chrispwolf/night-tripper-platen/content/chapters/Rules for Play/core.md

 ## NPCs
 Non-player characters can be described by a single **skill** stat which they use for all throws that fall under their areas of expertise.
 The referee may wish to flesh out more important NPCs with a specific list of skills, but this is rarely necessary.
+Skill 1 is baseline professional level.
+Skill 3 is an expert.
+Skill 4 or greater is very rare and exceptional.